steve8x8/deploy-ns-local-raspi/Readme.md

     git checkout arm64-ubuntu-bionic
     ```

-     Now go through the individual steps:
+     Now go through the individual steps, preferably in this order:
     ```
-    ./uninstall.sh
+    ./uninstall.sh         # only if there are remainders from previous attempts ./install.sh prepare
     ./install.sh mongodb
     ./install.sh nightscout
     ./install.sh restore
     ./install.sh setup
     ```
-    (You will get a list by running `./install.sh help`.)
+    (You will get a comprehensive list of options by running `./install.sh help`.)

+    Be prepared to wait - the "mongodb" and "nightscout" steps are rather time-consuming.
-     In particular the "nightscout" step will take *more than 30 minutes on a RasPi 3B(+)*.
+     In particular the "nightscout" step will take *more than 30 minutes on a RasPi 3B+*.

     _FIXME: Add detailed description of the individual steps._